 Employment-Related Liabilities.
-On or prior to the closing of the IPO, Valvoline generally will assume responsibility for all employment-related liabilities of or relating to Valvoline's current and former employees, former employees who were employed by a terminated, divested or discontinued Valvoline business, former U.S. employees of any other terminated, divested or discontinued business and former U.S. employees of a shared resource group.
+With certain exceptions, on or prior to the closing of the IPO, Valvoline will assume responsibility for all employment-related liabilities of or relating to Valvoline's current and former employees.
+Employment-related liabilities of or relating to former employees who were employed by a shared resource group will be allocated between Valvoline and Ashland based on the cost center to which the employee was charged or otherwise allocated at the time the event giving rise to such liability occurred.

 Benefit and Welfare Plans.
 Following the closing of the IPO and prior to the Final Separation, Valvoline will establish benefit plans for its employees that generally will recognize all service, compensation and other factors affecting benefit determinations to the same extent recognized under the corresponding Ashland benefit plan.
-Until such time, claims incurred by Valvoline's employees will continue to be covered under Ashland's benefit plans, and Valvoline will reimburse Ashland for such costs if they are not otherwise charged to Valvoline in the ordinary course.
+Until such time, claims incurred by Valvoline's employees will continue to be covered under Ashland 's benefit plans, and Valvoline will reimburse Ashland for such costs if they are not otherwise charged to Valvoline in the ordinary course.

 Pension and Retirement Plans.
 Prior to the closing of the IPO, Valvoline will assume responsibility for certain Ashland qualified and nonqualified pension and retirement plans as well as a portion of the trusts or other funding vehicles that have been established to fund such plans.
-Specifically, prior to the IPO, Valvoline will assume all liabilities and assets relating to the Ashland Hercules pension plan, other than liabilities and assets relating to active employees who are covered by the Hopewell collective bargaining agreement, which will be retained by Ashland.
+Specifically, prior to the IPO, Valvoline will assume all liabilities and assets relating to the Ashland Hercules pension plan, other than liabilities and assets relating to active employees who are covered by the Hopewell collective bargaining agreement provided such employees have not agreed to a freeze of their benefits under the Ashland Hercules pension plan, which will be retained by Ashland.
 In addition, Valvoline will assume responsibility for certain Ashland excess benefit and supplemental pension plan liabilities, as well as the portions of the Ashland nonqualified deferred compensation plans that relate to Valvoline's employees and our non-employee directors.
 Following the IPO and prior to the Final Separation, Valvoline will establish one or more defined contributions plans that will accept a trust-to-trust transfer of its employees' account balances from the Ashland Global 401(k) plan.